Local9/nb-core/README.md

 # nb-core
 Learning making a framework for FiveM

+# to-do